SketchNE: Embedding Billion-Scale Networks Accurately in One Hour: The S ketch ketch NE Model

-\textbf{Compression.} First, the system is built on the Graph Based Benchmark Suite (GBBS)~\cite{gbbs}, which is an extension of the Ligra~\cite{ligra} interface.
+\vpara{Memory Reduction.} Considering the memory cost of SketchNE is $O(m+nk)$, while NetSMF/LightNE ties performance to memory cost.
+Therefore, we consider to further optimize the memory cost of SketchNE by the Graph Based Benchmark Suite (GBBS)~\cite{gbbs}, which is an extension of the Ligra~\cite{ligra} interface.
+We optimize the memory cost of SketchNE with the Graph Based Benchmark Suite (GBBS)~\cite{gbbs}, which is an extension of the Ligra~\cite{ligra} interface.
 The GBBS is easy to use and has already shown its practicality for many large scale fundamental graph problems.
 LightNE~\cite{lightne} introduces GBBS to network embedding problems and shows its superiority to real-world networks with hundreds of billions of edges.
-The main benefit of GBBS to NetMF+ is the data compression.
-In the beginning, a sparse adjacency matrix is always stored as CSR format, which is normally regarded as an excellent compressed graph representation~\cite{kepner2011graph}.
-However, CSR format is still a huge memory overhead for networks with hundreds of billions of edges.
-For example, storing a network with 1 billion vertices and 100 billion edges will cost 1121GB of memory which is unsatisfactory.
+The main benefit of GBBS to SketchNE is the data compression.
+A sparse adjacency matrix is usually stored in the compressed sparse row (CSR) format, which is also regarded as an excellent compressed graph representation~\cite{kepner2011graph}.
+However, the CSR format still incurs a huge memory overhead for the networks with hundreds of billions of edges.
+For example, storing a network with 1 billion vertices and 100 billion edges costs 1121 GB memory.
 Therefore, we need to compress it further and reduce memory cost.
-A compressed CSR format for graph from Ligra+~\cite{ligraplus}, which supports fast parallel graph encoding and decoding, is a good solution.
+The GBBS can be regarded as a compressed CSR format for the graph from Ligra+~\cite{ligraplus}, which supports fast parallel graph encoding and decoding.